Low-energy effective quantum field theoretic description of excitations about soliton configurations: Physical Observables

-but the above contribution is trivially zero.
-Similar thing happens for another $\lambda\sqrt {\lambda}$ order contribution which comes from 7 functional derivative acting on the same exponent and would give rise zero contribution.
-Therefore, our result for 1-point function upto order $\mathcal{O}(\lambda\sqrt{\lambda})$ is correct.

-At last the comment we want to make is that because of presence of pole of $k^{0}$ in complex plane in spacetime these 1-point function of these fluctuations are exponentially decaying even in interacting theory which we solve perturbatively.
+The above contribution is trivially zero.
+A similar thing happens for another $\lambda\sqrt{\lambda}$ order contribution which comes from the seven functional derivatives acting on the same exponent and it gives rise to zero contribution.
+Hence, our result for one-point function up to order $\mathcal{O}(\lambda\sqrt{\lambda})$ is correct.
+At last, we want to emphasize that because of the presence of pole of $k^{0}$ in the complex plane, the one-point function of these fluctuations is exponentially decaying even in interacting theory, which can be solved perturbatively.